temporalio/temporal/docs/worker-versioning.md

 to the new APIs using the process [outlined in a later section](#migrating-from-version-sets).

 **Note 2:** Worker Versioning is still considered experimental and not recommended for production usage.
-Future breaking changes may be made in deemed necessary.
+Future breaking changes may be made if deemed necessary.

 Worker Versioning simplifies the process of deploying changes to [Worker Programs](https://docs.temporal.io/workers#worker-program).
 It does this by letting you specify a Build ID for your Worker.
 Temporal Server